by Jared L. Zeff, N.D., L.Ac.

 From a healthy state, several factors develop which disturb the body economy, including a viral factor perhaps, and one begins to perceive some degree of disturbed function.
 First, one doesn’t feel right.
 Perhaps one feels tired or irritable.
 Then one begins to develop a sore throat, or other symptoms of inflammation.
 This is followed by a runny nose or a cough, and mucous is expelled.
 The usual process takes from seven to ten days, and then the body returns to a state of normalcy.
 This is why there is no cure for the common cold; the cold is the cure.
 Suppressing it merely makes it more difficult for the body to process and remove that which is disturbing it.
 For colds, as for any acute disturbance, the nature cure physician would treat this not by suppressing the reaction, but by enhancing the self healing mechanisms.
 Constitutional hydrotherapy methods will enhance immune activity, as will botanicals such as yarrow and elder to enhance the removal of toxins.
 Hydrastis or Echinacea to enhance immune activity, and so forth.

 The natural history of a cold does not begin with a viral exposure.
 If this were true, then most people would become ill when exposed to the new virus.
 But this is not what happens.
-The virus must enter a system in which the economy is already disturbed, usually by such factors as fatigue, accumulated toxins (such as from inappropriate diet or disturbed digestion), the affects of emotional or other stress and trauma, etc.
+The virus must enter a system in which the economy is already disturbed, usually by such factors as fatigue, accumulated toxins (such as from inappropriate diet or disturbed digestion), the effects of emotional or other stress and trauma, etc.

 Let us examine a list of the kinds of things, which disturb health.
-At the top of my list would be inappropriate diet, weakened digestion, and lack of sufficient rest, then an excess of devitalizing nourishment, such as coffee, alcohol, and various drugs, including prescription and over-the counter, as well as illegal “recreational” drugs, the presence of certain chronic diseases, such as diabetes, medical interventions either current or historical, lack of sufficient and appropriate exercise, unhappiness, and the difficulties of trying to survive in modern times.
+At the top of my list would be inappropriate diet, weakened digestion, and lack of sufficient rest, then an excess of devitalizing nourishment such as coffee, alcohol, and various drugs, including prescription and over-the-counter as well as illegal “recreational” drugs, the presence of certain chronic diseases, such as diabetes, medical interventions either current or historical, lack of sufficient and appropriate exercise, unhappiness, and the difficulties of trying to survive in modern times.

 Humans are creatures of families and tribes.
 Deprived of such support, we tend to feel anxious and insecure.
 We live in a society increasingly based upon the accumulation of money at the expense of family.
 It is difficult to generate the money needed to live here, and many of us exist in a constant state of stress over making ends meet.
 Add to this the increasing danger of modern life.
 It is no longer prudent to allow one’s children to walk to school, there is too much risk and danger.
 This may serve as a metaphor for these times.
 When I was five, I walked a mile to kindergarten.
 My parents had no fear for my safety, for good reason.
 But it is different now.
 Predators exist who would snatch up a five-year-old walking to school.
 Children kill children in school.
 We live in stressful times.